koalacoding/mario_sokoban/README.md

 9. Boxes placed on objectives cannot be moved and their image change.
 FINISHED
 10. Add a starting menu.
 FINISHED
 11. Added the game in a single function.
 FINISHED
+12. Add a functional main menu.
+FINISHED

 ### To do

-1. Add a functional main menu.
-2. Program a map editor.
+1. Program a map editor.